 Unfortunately, not all coconut milk is made the same.
 I suggest using only Aroy-D, Native Forest, or Thai Kitchen.
 These are the only brands where the coconut cream separates when you refrigerate it.

 Store leftover coconut whipped cream in an airtight container in your refrigerator for up to 5 days.
-When you want to use it again you might have to re-whip it.
+When you want to use it again you might have to whisk it to get it fluffy again.

 Many people use coconut whipped cream to frost cake.
 I make a coconut cream frosting made with powdered sugar(swerve) and vanilla extract.
 Cool the cake before frosting to insure the frosting doesn’t melt.